-The Helmholtz Metadata Collaboration (HMC) develops and implements concepts and technologies to leverage high-quality metadata for research data across research fields and their communities.
-Its main goal is to make the vast amount of diverse research data produced by Helmholtz Centres findable, accessible, interoperable and reusable (FAIR).
-HMC liaises closely with the National Research Data Infrastructure (NFDI) and its European counterpart EOSC.
+The Helmholtz Metadata Collaboration (HMC) develops and implements concepts and technologies to leverage high-quality metadata for research data across research fields and their communities - improving metadata will improve research data and the science conducted with it.
+Its main goal is to establish a Helmholtz FAIR data space - a decentralized infrastructure for trustworthy data sharing and exchange based on common agreed principles - to make the vast amount of diverse research data produced by Helmholtz Centres findable, accessible, interoperable and reusable (FAIR).

-HMC is a cornerstone in the exploitation of Helmholtz' data treasures.
+HMC is a cornerstone in the exploitation of Helmholtz' data.
 Enabling FAIR data across the association unlocks the potential of the diverse datasets and enables new and innovative science across all research fields.

 One essential component of HMC is the funding of projects that initiate and underpin the growing metadata network within the Helmholtz Association.
 These projects should initiate new developments, extend existing solutions for the usage in the HMC context, expand the HMC network, and enable new cross-discipline collaborations.